Jane Quick: Later life and death

 Jane and her husband later had two more daughters, Vivian in 1916 and Virginia in 1918.

 Some years after the disaster, she traveled around the US to tell her story.
 Jane took her daughters on the Vaudeville Theatre circuit around Michigan where they regularly shared their story of survival.
 After a while, the memories became too painful and she stopped.

-Jane died of a coronary on 24 February 1965 at the age of 86 in Grosse Point, Michigan.
+Jane died of a coronary on 24 February 1965 at the age of 86 in Grosse Pointe, Michigan.
 She had outlived both her husband and her daughter Phyllis, who had committed suicide in 1954.

 Winnifred, later years

 Winnifred occasionally granted interviews but for the most part stayed a private person.
 The fame intensified following the release of James Cameron's film Titanic in 1997 and a grandson ensured her privacy.
 She died on 4 July 2002 at the age of 98, the fourth-to-last survivor to die.
 Her death left Lillian Asplund as the only living survivor with memories of the sinking.
 Winnifred was the last survivor who did not lose any relatives in the sinking.